Maria Antonia Branconi: Biography

 Branconi made several trips in Europe and lived in Paris 1787–91.
 She had a son, Jules Adolph Marie, in a new relationship in 1788.
 Branconi was acquainted with the professors at the university of Brunswick, among them JJ Eschenburg and Johann Arnold Ebert.
-She was also acquainted with Johann Wilhelm Ludwig Gleim, Sophie von La Roche and Johann Caspar Lavater and corresponded with Goethe from 1780.
+She was also acquainted with Johann Wilhelm Ludwig Gleim, Sophie von La Roche and Johann Caspar Lavater.
+She was a friend of Johann Wolfgang von Goethe.